DiscoRiver/omnivore/README.md

 - Ability for scripts to be executed.
 - Ability to retry failed hosts a configurable number of times.
 - Better SSH key handling.
+- Omnivore will eventually offload in-memory storage of host output to files within `~/.omnivore/history/`, however we need to build a system for preserving in-memory functionality as a fallback if writing fails, to avoid crashing completely.

 ## Known Issues

 - If using iTerm2 on MacOS, you will need to edit your profile, and under the `Terminal` heading, uncheck the option `Save lines to scrollback in alternate screen mode`.
 Leaving this option checked will cause major trauma to your scroll buffer when resizing the terminal window when Omnivore is running.

+## Noteworthy

+- Application logs are located at `~/.omnivore/history/`.
+There is a timestamped directory for each run of omnivore, containing a file for each host containing it's output, and a log file for that run.

 ## Testing